carbon-language/carbon-lang/llvm/docs/Reference.rst

 :doc:`ScudoHardenedAllocator`
   A library that implements a security-hardened `malloc()`.

-:doc:`GwpAsan`
-  A sampled heap memory error detection toolkit designed for production use.

 :doc:`Dependence Graphs <DependenceGraphs/index>`
   A description of the design of the various dependence graphs such as the DDG (Data Dependence Graph).

-:doc:`CFIVerify`
-  A description of the verification tool for Control Flow Integrity.

 :doc:`SpeculativeLoadHardening`
   A description of the Speculative Load Hardening mitigation for Spectre v1.